RomuloOliveira/commit-messages-guide/README.md

 ![](https://wac-cdn.atlassian.com/dam/jcr:e229fef6-2c2f-4a4f-b270-e1e1baa94055/02.svg?cdnVersion=hq)

-### Why do some people prefer rebase over merge?
+### Why do some people prefer to rebase over merge?

-I particularly prefer rebase over merge.
+I particularly prefer to rebase over merge.
 The reasons include:

 * It generates a "clean" history, without unnecessary merge commits
 * _What you see is what you get_, i.e., in a code review all changes come from a specific and entitled commit, avoiding changes hidden in merge commits